shiragamotohiro/Photoshop-jsx-Script/README.md

 # Photoshop-jsx-Script
-## - Scripts for Adobe Photoshop CC

 ---

+## What is Photoshop-jsx-Script?
+Useful automation scripts for Photoshop CC.

 ## Environments in which to use Photoshop-jsx-Script
 - Adobe Photoshop CC